hceviz/push_swap/README.md

 **push_swap** is a sorting algorithm project from 42 School.
 The goal is to sort a stack of integers using a limited set of operations with the smallest possible number of moves.

 ## Description
-You must write a program that calculates and displays a sequence of instructions to sort a list of integers using two stacks (a and b) and a restricted set of operations.
+push_swap calculates and displays a sequence of instructions to sort a list of integers using two stacks (a and b) and a restricted set of operations.
 The main focus is algorithm efficiency and minimizing the number of operations.

 ## Allowed Operations
 You can only use the following operations to manipulate the stacks: